Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2022-2023.

 Regulations are very clear for international dual PhD degrees.
 It is generally agreed that registration fees should only be paid to one of the partner institutions (Ref: Article 21 paragraph 4 of Title III of the decree of 26 May 2016).
 The dual PhD degree agreement must indicate where the doctoral student will pay these fees for each year and which institution will exempt him/her from paying them.

-If your dual PhD degree agreement stipulates an exemption from tuition fees this year at Université de Paris, you must present your certificate of tuition or proof of enrollment from the partner university and a copy of your dual PhD degree agreement to the enrollment service of the School of Doctoral Studies (CED).
+If your dual PhD degree agreement stipulates an exemption from tuition fees this year at Université Paris Cité, you must present your certificate of tuition or proof of enrollment from the partner university and a copy of your dual PhD degree agreement to the enrollment service of the School of Doctoral Studies (CED).

 What are the process steps ?

-Step 3: Once registered, you can contact Mrs Essma ALEM to obtain an application form.
-It must be completed and signed by your PhD supervisor and the Doctoral School at Université de Paris and sent to the IRO (International Relations Office) for study and evaluation.
-Please pay special attention to completing all the sections of the form.
+Step 3: Once registered, upload the Cotutelle agreement request form.
+It must be completed and signed by your PhD supervisor and the Doctoral School at Université Paris Cité and sent to the IRO (International Relations Office) for study and evaluation at firstname.lastname@example.org.
+Please pay special attention to completing all the sections of the form or we will have to get back to you for additional informations.

 Step 4: After evaluating your application, the IRO’s International Cooperation team will contact the partner institutions involved to negotiate, validate and sign the international dual PhD degree agreement.